 There will be two types of quizzed administered this semester, announced and unannounced.
-There will be two announced quizzes during the semester: the topics for the quizzes will be presented in class.
+There will be three announced quizzes during the semester: the topics for the quizzes will be presented in class.
 They will be administered via blackboard.
-A make-up quiz will be given in my office by appointment using a university laptop checked out from the library.
+No makeups are allowed so please monitor in-class announcements.

 The second type of quiz is unannounced.
 These quizzes consist of material from reading and prior course discussions.
 These quizzes will be given randomly at the beginning or ending of class and usually consists of 3-5 questions.
-If missed, you may not make-up an announced quiz.
+If missed, you may not make-up an announced or unannounced quiz.